synesthete/OpenerManifest/README.md

 }
 ```

+`redirectRules` are only supported by Opener version 1.5.8 and above.

 ## Minify Script

 There's a python script included named [minify.py](./minify.py), this script takes a copy of the manifest as an input and outputs a file with suffix `-minified.json` as output.
 This script strips out all unnecessary keys for Opener's operation when running in the client (testing, documentation, etc.) and minifies the JSON to be compact.